vranki/trehacklab-door/README.md

 machine keycode-mysql login <user> account <database> password <password>

 Then run any of the apps.
-You need at least doordaemon, gui and a backend for a working setup.
+Start (in order): doordaemon, backend and gui for a working setup.